-To enable the Call Forward by Call Type (Hunting Option) capability, you must allow the Hunting (HTA) feature in addition to the Call Forward by Call Type (CFTA) feature in the Class of Service (CLS) of the telephone.
+To enable Call Forward by Call Type (CFCT), allow HTA and FNA, in addition to CFTA in the sets Class of Service (CLS).

-Short hunting takes place along the key strip and any Meridian propriety telephone.
+Short hunting takes place along the key strip of any Meridian propriety telephone.
 The hunt chain begins on a DN on the key strip.
-The call hunts up the keys until it reaches a feature key, an unassigned key, or the Last Hunt key (LHK), defined in LD11).
-If the call cannot reach an available DN, the caller hears busy tone. when the call hunts to a Multiple Appearance DN, all appearances with ringing are allowed.
-For a TN with Hunting Control enabled, Short Hunt takes precedence over normal Hunting
+The call hunts up the keys until it reaches a feature key, an unassigned key, or the Last Hunt Key (LHK defined in LD 11).
+If the call cannot reach a DN, the caller hears busy tone.
+When the call hunts to a Multiple Appearance DN, all appearances with ringing are allowed.
+Short Hunting requires CLS HTA, and takes precedence over normal Hunting

 CLS features enabled are FNA HTA MWA (Message Waiting Allowed).

 LHK is 1 (The system will hunt until the first appearance of a DN, feature key or LHK.
 If LHK is 0, there will be no hunting)

 The "Multiple Appearance Redirection Prime" feature assigns a DN 'owner'.

 The MARP TN for the dialed DN controls the call redirection for Hunting / Call Forward No Answer.